-The key findings shown above reveal that pre-service English teachers recognized and understood the potential for integrating climate change into ELT.
-They recommended incorporating a variety of interactive methods, both in-class and outdoors, including the use of videos, discussions, eco-writing, eco-reading, project-based learning, and experiential learning.
+The key findings presented in section 4.2 show that pre-service English teachers recognize and understand the potential for integrating climate change into ELT.
+They recommend incorporating a variety of interactive methods, both inclass and outdoors, including the use of videos, discussions, eco-writing, eco-reading, project-based learning, and experiential learning.